 The application and supporting materials are due before October 1.
-Interviews will be conducted on site in Charlottesville in late-January and early-February.
+Interviews will be conducted on-site in Charlottesville in early December.
 We expect to post decisions within two weeks of the interviews being completed.

-What kind of experience are you looking for prior to applying to the School of Nursing?
+What kind of experience are you looking for before applying to the School of Nursing?

-Experiences for accepted students have been varied.
-Some successful applicants have working in an inpatient setting (CNA, surgical technician, unit administrative staff, pastoral care); other have worked in healthcare in an outpatient setting (therapy, public health, EMT/paramedics, Peace Corps, etc).
+Experiences for accepted students have varied.
+Some successful applicants have worked in an inpatient setting (CNA, surgical technician, unit administrative staff, pastoral care); others have worked in healthcare in an outpatient setting (therapy, public health, EMT/paramedics, Peace Corps, etc.).
 Other students have worked in the research setting (wet labs, genomics, field research).
-Others have see/experienced nursing and healthcare firsthand as a patient, or as a family member/caregiver of a patient.
-This list is not means to be exhaustive of the types of experiences needed, but is intended to be illustrative.
+Others have seen/experienced nursing and healthcare firsthand as a patient or as a family member/caregiver of a patient.
+This list is not meant to be an exhaustive list of experiences needed but is intended to be illustrative.
 Exposure to healthcare or direct experience with clients is especially important for the direct entry program.
 New students begin clinical assignments in the first weeks of the first semester.
-Because we want you to be successful and prepared for this quick immersion, we believe you need to have first-hand knowledge about the field.
+Because we want you to be successful and prepared for this quick immersion, we believe you need firsthand knowledge about the field.

 Should I apply early?

-We do not have an early decision deadline.
+The CNL program does not have an early decision deadline.
 The review of admissions credentials will begin in early October as admissions files become complete.
-Since the admissions application is online, you can submit it at any time.
-You can also have supporting credentials (recommendations, transcripts, GREs, resume) sent to the Admissions Office at any time prior to the October 1 deadline.
-Please make sure that we have all supporting credentials (including TOEFL scores) before October 1 as the review of materials begins immediately thereafter.
+The admissions application is online, so you can submit it anytime.
+You can also have supporting credentials (recommendations, transcripts, resume) sent to the Admissions Office at any time before the October 1 deadline.
+Please ensure that we have all supporting credentials (including recommendations and TOEFL scores) before October 1, as the review of materials begins immediately after that.

 How can I enhance my application?

-When reviewing application, the admission committee makes special note of how you have done in the course prerequisites (anatomy, physiology, statistics, and lifespan development).
-Students who will have completed the anatomy/physiology sequence by the application deadline will be reviewed more favorably than those who have no grades in these classes.
-Applicants may be currently enrolled in pre-req classes, or plan to complete these courses in the spring term.
-Please note that we will need an official transcripts indicating that all prerequisite courses are completed before you can enroll in any classes in the program.
+When reviewing applications, the admission committee makes special note of how you have done in the course prerequisites (anatomy, physiology, statistics, and lifespan development).
+Applicants may be currently enrolled in prerequisite classes or plan to complete these courses in the spring term.
+Please note that we will need an official transcript indicating that all prerequisite courses are completed before you can enroll in any classes in the program.